Robert-van-Engelen/lisp/README.md

       return &cell[sp];
     }

-Later we should pop the value from the stack:
+Since `push` returns a pointer to the protected value, we can update this cell by dereferencing the pointer.
+This allows us to efficiently contruct lists without having the push every list value on the stack, see the example below.
+Later we pop the value from the stack:

     /* pop from the stack and return value */
     L pop() {